 Offshore Grid

-• electricity cables from the platform, through the seabed and underground from the coastline to a new transformer substation
+- electricity cables from the platforms through the seabed and then underground from the point of landfall to a new transformer substation

-• a transformer substation near to an existing high voltage station
+- a transformer substation close to an existing high-voltage station

-• an (underground) connection to the high voltage electricity grid
+- an (underground) connection to the high-voltage grid

 Legend: